 3.1 Elementary Symbol Tables

-Symbol table.A symbol table A symbol table is a data structure that associates a value with a key.
-It supports two primary operations: insert (put) a new pair into the table and search for (get) the value associated with a given key.
+Symbol table.The primary purpose of a symbol table is to associate a value with a key.
+The client can insert key–value pairs into the symbol table with the expectation of later being able to search for the value associated with a given key.

 API.Here is the API.